(1) The Secretary of State may make provision by regulations requiring the payment to the registrar of fees in respect of—

 (a) the performance of a duty imposed on the registrar or the Secretary of State,

 (b) the receipt of documents delivered to the registrar, and

-(c) the inspection, or provision of copies, of documents kept
+(c) the inspection, or provision of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.